RWS/studio-api-docs/apiconcepts/verification/create_a_custom_message_control.md

 5. Add a `Suggestion` property with a public getter and a private setter.
 6. Change the constructor so that it sets the `Suggestion` property from the `suggestion` argument.

-A custom message class also needs to inherit from `Sdl.FileTypeSupport.Framework.IntegrationApi.ExtendedMessageEventData`. `ExtendedMessageEventData` has a `MessageType` property that should be set to uniquely identify that type of verification message.
+A custom message class also needs to inherit from [Sdl.FileTypeSupport.Framework.IntegrationApi.ExtendedMessageEventData](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.ExtendedMessageEventData.yml). `ExtendedMessageEventData` has a `MessageType` property that should be set to uniquely identify that type of verification message.
 1. Add a using reference to `Sdl.FileTypeSupport.Framework.IntegrationApi`.
-2. Make the class inherit from `ExtendedMessageEventData`.
+2. Make the class inherit from [ExtendedMessageEventData](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.ExtendedMessageEventData.yml).
 3. Change the constructor so that it sets the `MessageType` to "Sdl.Verification.Sdk.IdenticalCheck.Extended, Error_NotIdentical".
 The complete message class should look as following: